DiagnosisHealth Home >> Other Health disorders

 When considering a diagnosis of asbestosis, your doctor will probably inquire as to your exposure to asbestos.
 He/she may also ask whether any fellow employees have been affected by the disease.
 Your doctor may then order tests to confirm the diagnosis, including pulmonary function tests, CT scans, and chest x-rays.

-Treatment
+Treatment of Asbestosis

 The affects of asbestosis cannot be reversed but progression can be halted and symptoms treated.
 Above all us, further exposure to the toxic material should be eliminated.
 If you smoke, it’s necessary to stop immediately.
 Doctors may also treat you with medications that expand or relax blood vessels, and/or blood-thinners that prevent blood clots from forming and obstructing narrowed vessels.